sigchi-italy/sigchi-italy/_courses/uniba-hcics/description.md

   Requirement_Analysis: no
   Software_lifecycle: no
   Usability_Engineering: no
-  Usability_Evaluation: no
+  Usability_Evaluation: yes
   Usability_principles: no
   User-centered_design: yes
   User_Interfaces_for_the_Internet_of_Things: no
-  User_Testing: no
+  User_Testing: yes
   Virtual_and_Augmented_Reality: no
 learning-verification:
   Homework: no
-  Group-project: no
+  Group-project: yes
-  Multiple-choice-questions: no
+  Multiple-choice-questions: yes
   Individual-project: no
   Oral-examination: no
-  Open-ended-questions: no
+  Open-ended-questions: yes
 ---